Pearce baronets

-The Pearce Baronetcy, of Cardell in the County of Renfrew, was a title in the Baronetage of the United Kingdom.
-It was created on 21 July 1887 for the shipbuilder and Conservative politician William Pearce.
-His only son, the second Baronet, was also a businessman and Conservative Member of Parliament.
+The Pearce baronetcy, of Cardell House in the County of Renfrew, was a title in the Baronetage of the United Kingdom.
+It was created on 21 July 1887 for the shipbuilder William Pearce.
+He was Member of Parliament for Govan from 1885 until his death in 1888.

+His only son the 2nd Baronet was also a businessman, and Member of Parliament for Plymouth from 1892 to 1895.
 He was childless and the title became extinct on his death in 1907.